wp-plugins/easy-media-download/readme.txt

 `[easy_media_download url="http://example.com/wp-content/uploads/myfile.zip" text="Free Download" width="100" height="50"]`

+*Download in a new window*

+By default the download starts in the same window.
+But you can choose to modify it using the "target" parameter.

+`[easy_media_download url="http://example.com/wp-content/uploads/myfile.zip" target="_blank"]`  (opens the download in a new window)

 For detailed documentation please visit the [Easy Media Download](http://noorsplugin.com/easy-media-download-plugin-for-wordpress/) plugin page

 == Installation ==